top of page

 • Discover their authentic voice and identity in a safe space

 For parents: my approach is informed by years as both a nanny and music educator, and is pedagogically grounded.
-While not a quick fix to the challenges of adolescence, this work provides a genuinely safe, supportive environment for growth and the development of a toolkit your child can take through life.
+While not a quick fix to the challenges of adolescence, this work provides a safe, supportive environment for growth and the development of a toolkit your child can take through life.

 Practical information